 The problem with McCarthyism is that American history courses do not explain it clearly enough.
 It was such a disruptive, disturbing period in American history, that McCarthyism requires more of an explanation than the average college American history survey textbook provides.
 The definitions are too simplistic.
 The actions of Senator Joe McCarthy were so numerous and complicated they require a clear and concise definition.
 Combining definitions from two different sources produced the following:

 - Generally, McCarthyism was a serious assault on the Western political system and its antidemocratic aspects posed genuine threat to that system.
-McCarthyism was, at its simplest, intolerance back by power.
+McCarthyism was, at its simplest, intolerance backed by power.
 Specifically, it was the use of unsupported charges and smear tactics to destroy someone's reputation and career1

 The definition explains the essence of McCarthyism.
 However, it does not explain what McCarthy did or when he did it in enough detail.